i-like-robots/react-tags/README.md

-### React-Tags
+### React Tag Autocomplete

-This is a fork of the [original React tags](http://prakhar.me/react-tags/example) component by Prakhar Srivastav.
-This version is more opinionated, removes some options including the drag-and-drop re-ordering functionality and adds appropriate roles and ARIA states.
+React Tag Autocomplete is a simple tagging component ready to drop in your React projects.
+This is a fork of the [original React Tags project](http://prakhar.me/react-tags/example) by Prakhar Srivastav.
+This version cleans out a few options, removes the drag-and-drop re-ordering functionality and adds appropriate roles and ARIA states.

 ### Installation

 The preferred way of using the component is via NPM

 ```
-npm install --save git+https://github.com/i-like-robots/react-tags.git
+npm install --save react-tag-autocomplete
 ```

 ### Usage